jucian0/module-federation-react-bridge/README.md

 ]);
 ```

- - `RemoteApp`: The remote application to be loaded.
+ - `moduleLoader`: A function that will load the remote application.
  - `basename`: The base URL for the remote application.

  ## Navigating